 Temperature Changes in an Ideal Gas

 In this simulation, an ideal gas is heated or cooled in two containers, one at constant pressure and one at constant volume.
 You can vary the amount of heat added or removed with the slider.
-Click the play button to the right of “add heat” or “remove heat” to initiate heat transfer.
+Click the play button to initiate heat transfer.
 The first law and the ideal gas law are used to calculate the final temperature T and the changes in internal energy (ΔU) and enthalpy (ΔH) for each system.
 The work W is calculated for the constant-pressure process, and the final pressure P is calculated for the constant-volume system.

 This simulation was made at the University of Colorado Boulder, Department of Chemical and Biological Engineering.
-Author: Rachael L. Baumann
+Authors: Patrick Doyle, Rachael L. Baumann